 SG&A Expense.
-Increased Direct Office SG&A expense was primarily due to associate costs from increased commissions on improved sales, increased bonus and incentive pay on improved operating results, and increased headcount.
-These increases were partially offset by reduced travel and entertainment expense and cost savings from initiatives which were implemented as a result of the pandemic.
+Increased Direct Office SG&A expense was primarily due to associate costs from increased commissions on improved sales, increased bonus and incentive pay on improved operating results, and increased headcount from the acquisition of Strive Talent, Inc. in the third quarter of fiscal 2021.